The Conservative Party

 · A desire to protect national sovereignty against the growth of the European Community (European Union).

-Thatcherism is an ideological agenda that was associated with the ideas and values of Margaret Thatcher and the policies of her government, 1979–90.
+.
 Thatcherism does not so much constitute a coherent and systematic philosophy as an attempt to marry two distinct traditions.
 Although there is political and ideological tension between these two traditions, they can be combined in support of the goal of a strong but minimal state: in Andrew Gamble’s (1994) words, ‘the free economy and the strong state’.
-The two elements within Thatcherism are:
+The two elements of Thatcherism are:

 • Neoconservatism (sometimes called ‘social Thatcherism’).
 This is a form of authoritarian conservatism that calls for a restoration of order, authority and discipline in society.